-- Carleton Digital Collections (electronic access to Carleton publications and archives collections)
+- Carleton Digital Collections

 You should also check with your local public library.
-Many public libraries offer access to a large number of electronic collections, though they are some times less scholarly than what we have access to here.
+Many public libraries offer access to a large number of electronic collections, though they are sometimes less scholarly than what we have access to here.
 For example, if you are a Minnesota resident, you have access to ELM (Electronic Library for Minnesota) databases, which is a collection of 15 databases including Academic Search Premier, ProQuest Newsstand Complete, and WorldCat.
 You will need a Minnesota library card to access the databases.

-If you do not have or cannot remember your credentials, please start at the Alumni Username/Password Help Page.
+As an alumn, you still have access to JSTOR through Carleton.
+JSTOR is an electronic archive of important scholarly journal literature, with content delivered as page images.
+If you need help with your credentials, please start at the Alumni Username/Password Help Page.
 If you need further help, please contact the Alumni Relations office at 1-800-729-2586 or firstname.lastname@example.org.
 There may be a slight delay between enabling your account and getting access to JSTOR, but it should be available the same day.